-The flowers are blooming, the birds are chirping, and the spring is in the air.
-If Benadryl isn’t doing the trick on your allergies, you can see how the mimosas fare at one of our top 10 favorite brunch spots in Houston!
+Warm weather is in the air.
+If your allergy medication holds up, you can see how the mimosas fare at the 15 best brunch spots in Houston!
 [Featured image: @sipsandstripes]

 Specializing in well-refined Southern Cuisine, Lucille’s is sure to satisfy all your palate’s savory brunch cravings.
 With brunch plates that include such options as Shrimp and Grits, Oxtail Omelette, Chicken Fried Steak, and Lobster Benedict, you’ll leave Lucille’s with your belly full and your soul content.
 Brunch is served from 10 am to 3 pm on Saturdays and Sundays.